Find Specific Content

 Westfields Marriott Washington Dulles – Chantilly, VA

-The 2021 National Fire Service Behavioral Health Symposium will allow researchers with an opportunity to deliver the latest information that science can tell us regarding behavioral health in the fire service as well as disseminate best practices that will enable fire service attendees to transition the known scientific evidence about behavioral health into actionable activity at the department level.
+The 2021 National Fire Service Behavioral Health Symposium will allow researchers to deliver the latest information that science regarding behavioral health in the fire service.
+It will also help disseminate best practices, giving attendees actionable information that they can use at the department level.